Environment Education Workshop Sessions

 4. Concept Design

-An initial draft concept design is completed within 4 weeks of the Site Survey and presented.
+An initial black and white draft concept design is completed within 4 weeks of the Site Survey and presented.
 This plan illustrates the proposed garden but excludes planting details, complex drawings or construction particulars.
 During this presentation, minor adjustments may be made to ensure you are completely satisfied with the design.
-If changes are necessary, creative and effective solutions are found, changes are made as the plan is refined and a second Concept Plan is presented.
+We allow time for you to consider the draft and will make one change if necessary.
+If changes are necessary, creative and effective solutions are found, changes are made as the plan is refined and a second black and white concept plan is presented.

 6. Design and Landscape